Trusted WordPress tutorials, when you need them most.

 What to Do If You Still Can’t Create or Edit .htaccess

-In our experience managing hundreds of WordPress sites, we’ve occasionally seen server configurations or even security plugins that prevent you from modifying the .htaccess file.
+In our experience managing hundreds of WordPress sites, we’ve occasionally seen server configurations or security plugins that prevent you from modifying the .htaccess file.
 This is usually done as a security measure.

 If you’ve tried the troubleshooting tips above and still can’t get it to work, the best course of action is to contact your WordPress hosting provider’s support team.
 They have access to server logs and can quickly identify and fix the issue.